mariedoh/100Days_Of_Code/README.md

-DISCLAIMER: NONE OF THE ASCII ART IS MINE, ALL CODE IS IN PYTHON This is a log of each day: the projects i did and what lines they are on.
+DISCLAIMER: NONE OF THE ASCII ART IS MINE
+This is a log of each day: the projects i did and what lines they are on.

 Day_1: